 While the product is being applied, the computerized system tracks the building pressure and the air changes per hour (ACH) to ensure it is up to code.

 On Thursday, the Lake Trail Road unit started at 2.0 ACH, but after applying AeroBarrier, finished at 0.42 ACH, below the requirement of 0.6 ACH for passive homes.
-To put it in perspective, Moquin said the size of the holes in the townhome to begin with would have totaled 48 square inches, but the AeroBarrier fog reduced that to eight square inches.
+To put it in perspective, Moquin said the size of the holes in the townhome to begin with would have totalled 48 square inches, but the AeroBarrier fog reduced that to eight square inches.

 Logan RonHovde, project manager with Habitat, says the non-profit’s goal is to provide safe, affordable housing to their families which includes affordable ways to heat and maintain the building.
 With AeroBarrier’s help, they can provide that.